-This PAT – Portable Appliance Testing Training Course is designed to help you familiarise with testing technical appliances, training you to be able to know how to assess and minimise risks, carry out inspections and understand the safety procedures that need to be in place when using portable appliances at work.
+This Online PAT Testing Course / Portable Appliance Testing Training Course is designed to help you familiarise yourself with testing technical appliances, while training you to know how to assess and minimise risks, carry out inspections and understand the safety procedures that need to be in place when using portable appliances at work.

-This course is suitable for employers and employees in low risk workplaces such as shops or offices, who have the responsibility to ensure workplace health and safety.
+This course is suitable for employers and employees in low-risk workplaces, such as shops or offices, who are responsible for ensuring workplace health and safety.
 No previous training is required for this course, which can be accessed online from any device.

 This technical course is primarily for individuals who are responsible for shared electrical appliances.
 This would include people like;

 - Property Owners